kodgemisi/better-error-pages-spring-boot-starter/README.md

 ## Limitations

 * Won't work for package names containing upper case characters.
-* Can't show source code in multi module projects but other features will work.
+* Can't show source code in multi module projects only if the project is run as packaged but other features will work.
+  * When running multi module projects from an IDE everything just works.

 ## Troubleshooting